abtion/rails-template/README.example.md

 Exclusions:

-- No Spring
+- Spring
-- No Turbolinks
+- Turbolinks

+### Devise User Authorization

+There's a single `user` model with two user levels: **user** and **admin**.

+A boolean `admin` attribute determines which of the two levels a user belongs to.

+By default, only admins are authorized to call a controller action.

 # Production